vault27/Foundation/vxlan.md

 Subtype (EVPN) : ES Import (0x02)
 ES-Import Route Target: Private 11:11:11 (11:11:11:11:11:11)
 ```

+#### Route type 5
+- The only type, which transfers prefixes with different masks and not host routes with /32 mask
+- External router is peered with IP interface inside VRF on Border Leaf
+- Symmetric IRB is used
+- What is transfered inside Route Type 5 from Border Leaf to all VTEPs?
+  - Prefix
+  - RD and RT from IP VRF
+  - L3 VNI
+  - Router's MAC
+- Possible problem: too many Type-5 routes and TCAM overload
+- Possible solution: reconfigure TCAM: increase for Type 5 or Type 2.
+For example on Arista you may choose one of 5 profiles with different amounts of supoorted routes: for example: 288k 12 entries, 16k l3 host, 32k lpm(prefixes) entries
+- Possible solution: summarize as much as possible

 ## L2
 - Fabric is a big Switch